CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🎤 Music

-When I'm not listening to classical I'll sometimes listen to Thom Yorke, Johnny Cash, Colter Wall.
+When I'm not listening to classical I'll sometimes listen to Thom Yorke, and when I'm feeling particularly rambunctious, Johnny Cash.

 |Artists||
 |:-:|:-:|